babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 Feature files contain the test scenarios written in [Gherkin](https://cucumber.io/docs/gherkin/).
 The naming convention for the file itself is `functionality` `sub-functionality` *Feature.swift*.
 For example `AppointmentsFamilyFeature.swift`.
 These files should contain all test scenarios for the specified area in order to facilitate targeted testing of features.

 ### Step definitions
 Steps definitions are used to link the human readable Gherkin to user actions, implemented in screen objects.
-The library selected was [xctest-gherkin](https://github.com/net-a-porter-mobile/XCTest-Gherkin) which is installed as a Pod.
+The library selected was [xctest-gherkin](https://github.com/net-a-porter-mobile/XCTest-Gherkin).
 The library uses regex to search for the corresponding step and facilitates passing in parameters.

 It is at this level where we should be asserting screen states, grouping *cross screen* actions or completing a single action.
 A detailed naming convention for step definitions is defined [here](https://github.com/Babylonpartners/ios-playbook/blob/master/Cookbook/Technical-Documents/UIAutomation.md).